kedro-org/kedro/docs/source/get_started/new_project.md

 | The Python package name for the project (short, all-lowercase) | `python_package` | `get_started` |

+After you enter `kedro new`, the command line interface will ask which tools you'd like to include, which will depend on the requirements of your project.
+The options are [described in more detail above](#tools-to-configure-the-new-project) and in the [documentation about the new project tools](../starters/new_project_tools.md).

-The output of `kedro new` is a directory containing all the project files and subdirectories required for a basic Kedro project.
+The output of `kedro new` is a directory containing all the project files and subdirectories required.
 The exact code added for the project will depend on which tools you selected.

 ### Create a basic project from a configuration file